Thomas Twining (merchant): Life

 Thomas Twining died in 1741.
 He was buried at St Mary's Church, where there is a memorial to him, at the north-east corner.

 Legacy

 Twining's son Daniel Twining inherited the business.
 Dial House remained in the Twining family for many years after Thomas's death: the last member of the family to live there was the botanical illustrator Elizabeth Twining, who resided there from 1866, after the death of her mother, until her own death in 1889.
-Subsequently the house was donated the parish of Twickenham by her brother, Richard Twining, as a replacement for the existing vicarage, because the latter was in a condition of disrepair.
+Subsequently the house was donated to the parish of Twickenham by her brother, Richard Twining, as a replacement for the existing vicarage, because the latter was in a condition of disrepair.
 Dial House has continued to belong to the Church of England: it is now used as the official residence and office of the Bishop of Kensington.